johnshearing/PrivateKeyVault/README.md

 ### Security
 #### Airgapping Your PrivateKeyVault
-**You are about to start working with Private Keys
+You are about to start working with Private Keys.
 Pull out the WiFi Dongle,
 Pull out the Ethernet Cable,
 Stop using Thumbdrives, and